Close Menu

 Part B: Medical Insurance

 Medicare Part B is medical insurance, and is the other half of Original Medicare.
 It pays for medically necessary services that you need to diagnose or treat your condition that meet the accepted standards of care.
-It also covers preventative care, such as most vaccines and early-detection screenings.
+It also covers preventative care, such as most flu shots and early detection tests.

 Medicare Part B coverage includes: